eunbiggabi/T3A1-workbook/README.md

 ## Question 7

-'Control flow' is the order in which the computer executes statements in a script.
+In most programming languages, including Javascript, the code can be concisely expressed by changing the flow of codes that run sequentially, called "control flow."
+The control flow, if simply understood, is a conditional sentence and a repetition sentence, and is an important part of programming. it is the order in which the computer executes statements in a script.
 A script in JavaScript may include several/many control structures such as conditionals, loops and functions.

 The below If/Else Statement can change the flow of an application based on if a condition that is passed into the statement is determined to be true or false:

 ```
-function isEven (num) {
-    if (num % 2 === 0) {
+if (age > 20) {
-        return true;
+  goAdultPage()
+} else if (age > 14) {
+  goTeenPage()
 } else {
-        return false;
-    }
+  goKidPage()
 }
 ```